View ALICE POWELL's Obituary on theledger.com and share memories

 Alice was born in 1929 in Miami, Florida, to Charles Dewitt and Alice Minta Gow Strong.

 She married Eugene Clayton Powell in 1946 in Georgia.
 They were married 58 years until Gene's death in 2005.
-Alice is mother to ten children: Wayne (deceased), Robert, Joan Jobin, Larry, Sue Powell, Carol Hernandez, Alice D'Andrea, Helen Tomlin and Stephen.
+Alice is mother to ten children: Wayne (deceased), Robert, Larry, Joan Jobin, Sue Powell, Gene, Carol Hernandez, Alice D'Andrea, Steve, Helen Tomlin.
 There are 75 grand and great grand children.

 Alice earned her nursing degree in 1972 serving until 1992.
 She was a strong pro-life proponent founding the Winter Haven Crisis Pregnancy Center in 1989 serving as the Executive Director for 16 years.
 She became a member of the Secular Franciscan Order in 2002.
 Alice was an active member of St. Joseph Parish as a choir member and cantor.